-Doncic’s big third quarter leads Mavericks over Bulls 118-110
+Doncic’s big 3rd quarter leads Mavericks over Bulls 118-110

-DALLAS (AP) — Luka Doncic scored 21 of his 38 points in the third quarter and had his NBA-leading 11th triple-double of the season to lead the Dallas Mavericks past the Chicago Bulls 118-110 Monday night.
+Doncic scored 21 points in the third quarter and had his NBA-leading 11th triple-double of the season to lead the Dallas Mavericks past the Chicago Bulls 118-110 Monday night.

 Doncic scored 17 of the Mavs’ 19 points in the final 5:35 of the third to break open what had been a tie game.
 His 3 gave Dallas a 72-69 lead it would not relinquish.

-The 20-year-old added 11 rebounds and 10 assists for the Mavs, who played without Kristaps Porzingis for the fourth straight game because of right knee soreness.
+“I thought tonight the most impressive thing about his game was his demeanor and his disposition and his poise,” Mavericks coach Rick Carlisle said.
+“Teams are sending athletic guys to be physical and banging him, and he really stayed level-headed.”

-Doncic scored at least 20 in a quarter for the second time this season.
+The 20-year-old scored at least 20 in a quarter for the second time this season.
 He hit three 3s over that decisive stretch and scored four other times on drives to the basket, including a rainbow floater that banked in as he was getting fouled.
 His only blip was missing the subsequent free throw.

+“For me, all that matters is we got to win,” Doncic said.
+“We needed that win coming from a loss (in overtime to Charlotte on Saturday) that we should have won.
+My team is helping a lot.
+We just played tough from the start to the end and that’s how it’s got to be.”

 Dwight Powell added 16 points for Dallas on 6-for-6 shooting from the floor and 4-for-4 from the line.
+The Mavericks played without Kristaps Porzingis for the fourth straight game due to right knee soreness.

+Lauri Markkanen led the Bulls with 26 points, starting the game despite spraining his left ankle Saturday night against Boston.

+“I was proud of Markkanen fighting through.
+(He) played his heart out,” Chicago coach Jim Boylen said.
+“I thought our guys played really hard, competed.”

-The Bulls lost forward Wendell Carter Jr. to an apparent right ankle injury with 8:25 left in the third quarter.
-Carter went up for a layup and came down awkwardly on Powell’s foot.
-He was taken off the court in a wheelchair.
+Chicago stayed close throughout the game, even after losing forward Wendell Carter Jr. to a right ankle sprain with 8:25 left in the third quarter.
 Chicago went on a quick 10-2 run after Carter’s injury to tie the score at 69 before Doncic took over.

-Lauri Markkanen led the Bulls with 26 points, starting the game despite spraining his left ankle Saturday night against Boston.
-He was upgraded from doubtful to questionable during the Bulls’ shootaround and then tested the ankle in warm-ups.

-Markkanen scored 10 quick points, but was outshone by another player who was uncertain to play earlier in the day — Dallas’ Tim Hardaway Jr., who scored 14 in the first quarter after missing the past three games with a left hamstring strain.
-Hardaway finished with 15 points.

-The Bulls overcame an early 10-point deficit and took the lead in the second quarter with a 10-0 run that included Thaddeus Young’s strip of Doncic near midcourt and subsequent fast-break dunk.

 TIP-INS

-Bulls: Chandler Hutchison played for the first time since Nov.
+Bulls: Tomas Satoransky had a career-high 14 assists. … Chandler Hutchison played for the first time since Nov.
 27, recovering from a right shoulder sprain. … Chicago fell to 1-15 this season against teams over .500.

 Mavericks: Reserve forward Ryan Broekhoff is working with a group of his fellow Australian NBA and G League players to raise money for those affected by the bushfires in his native country.
 “There’s a small group of (Australians in the NBA) and we’re all very close,” Broekhoff said.
 “It’s kind of us doing our little bit to raise awareness and get donations.” … J.J.
 Barea played his 619th game for the Mavs, tying Jason Terry for sixth-most in franchise history.